mit-dormcon/website/docs/elections.md

 Do you want to…

--   _…work on improving student life?_
+-   _...work on improving student life?_
--   _…be in the room where all the dorm life tea is spilled?_
+-   _...be in the room where all the dorm life tea is spilled?_
--   _…join a student government that doesn’t take itself too seriously?_
+-   _...join a student government that doesn’t take itself too seriously?_

 Then run for a 🦈DormCon🦈 exec position at the next DormCon GBM on **Thursday, November 30th at 7:30 pm in Random Hall!**